Same sex couples

-I think a better question is whether you believe that putting off confronting your concerns will be beneficial in the longer term?
-In my experience though attitudes towards counselling are such that often it is considered as a last resort and couples can leave it too late before they start.
+We think a better question is whether you believe that putting off confronting your concerns will be beneficial in the longer term?
+In our experience though attitudes towards counselling are such that often it is considered as a last resort and couples can leave it too late before they start.

 We are in crisis and need a lot of help straight away, can you help?

-If your relationship is in crisis you might prefer my high intensive method where four of the sessions are delivered in a single day.
-This option can sometimes be made available at weekends - also particularly useful if you are a couple with very busy diaries.
+If your relationship is in crisis you might prefer my high intensive method where a set of sessions are delivered in a single day.
+This option can sometimes be made available at weekends.

 We have already decided to split up, can you help us navigate this in the best possible way?

-Yes people do come to counselling to be helped to end their relationships and I hold no agenda other than to work with you to gain the outcome that you hope to achieve.
+Yes people do come to counselling to be helped to end their relationships and we hold no agenda other than to work with you to gain the outcome that you hope to achieve.

 Is it normal to feel nervous about coming to counselling?

 Yes, very much so.
-I know just how hard it is to starting talking about things that are painful and I will work with you to ensure you feel comfortable and at ease.
-If you are interested in how it might be to meet with me please read this article where a journalist from GayStarNews comes for a trial session.
+We know just how hard it is to starting talking about things that are painful and we will work with you to ensure you feel comfortable and at ease.
+If you are interested in how it might be to meet with us please read this article where a journalist from GayStarNews comes for a trial session.

 Can we talk about anything?